List of articles № 9

 Veterinary behaviorists identify several recurring factors that cause canines to avoid water.
 Lack of early exposure often leaves the animal uncertain when confronted with a liquid environment.
 Dogs raised without regular contact with ponds, baths, or rain may perceive water as an unfamiliar threat..
 Date latest changes: 2025-10-02 00:59

-Instruction: what to do if a dog is afraid of loud shouts.
+Instruction: how to teach a dog not to be afraid of strangers.

 Instruction: how to make a dog's life in an apartment as comfortable as possible.